saurabhkashyap/.github/SECURITY.md

 If you find a security bug in this repository, please work us following responsible disclosure principles and these guidelines:

-- Do not submit a normal issue or pull request in our public repository, instead report through our Bug Bounty or directly to opensource@koj.co (If you would like to encrypt, please see the end of these guidelines)
+- Do not submit a normal issue or pull request in our public repository, instead report through our Bug Bounty or directly to opensource@raindigi.com (If you would like to encrypt, please see the end of these guidelines)
 - We will review your submission and may follow up for additional details
 - If you have a patch, we will review it and approve it privately; once approved for release you can submit it as a pull request publicly in our repos (we give credit where credit is due)
 - We will keep you informed during our investigation, feel free to check in for a status update